-Depression, emotional harm and psychiatric problems are one of the least discussed complications cause by hernia mesh and pain associated with hernia mesh.
+Depression, emotional harm and psychiatric problems are one of the least discussed complications caused by hernia mesh and pain associated with hernia mesh.
 When hernia mesh surgeries go wrong, physical complications are only one of the debilitating problems that impact people’s lives.
 Of course, the pain can be unrelenting and that can keep a person from working or even having any quality of life.
 What accompanies the physical discomfort is emotional pain that is so severe that it can even lead to suicide attempts.
+In some cases a victim has a testicle removed and such removal can cause psychological problems.
 In other words, when someone is claiming damages from defective hernia mesh, they should make sure to count depression and other mental health issues as an injury.

 What you need to know about depression and hernia mesh surgery

 Hernia mesh manufacturers are now being made to answer for the problems that their products have caused the patients who received these as an implant in a surgery.
 These patients were told that they were undergoing routine surgery only to later learn that they would experience pain that could be crippling and life-long.
 This left them unprepared emotionally to deal with the changes in their life that ensued after the surgery.

 Hernia Mesh Makers Are Being Sued By Those Who Have Been Injured

 Currently, there are thousands of lawsuits pending against these manufacturers.
 While there has been no definitive ruling at this point that the companies that make these products must pay for the damage that they caused, juries will hopefully soon be handing down verdicts when some cases go to trial.
 New hernia mesh lawsuits are being filed each week.
 If you are a plaintiff and have been harmed by hernia mesh, make sure to seek every penny in damages that you are entitled to, and this includes the emotional harm that you have suffered after your surgery.
 It impacts your life every bit as much as physical pain.